0xeb/TheBigPromptLibrary/CustomInstructions/Games/Verbal Verdict/README.md

 The [Mistral Instruct 7B v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) model was used as observed in the `gguf-1.gguf` that ships with the game.

+In theory, it is possible to use any other model of your choice by simply running `llamafile` with a different model (see below).

 ### llamafile

 [llamafile](https://github.com/Mozilla-Ocho/llamafile) has been used to provide the local web server to serve the game with the Mistral model from above.